Table of Contents

 The financial health is also determined in relation to the return on assets (ROA).

-The whole concept of break even and margin of safety is dependent on fixed assets.
+The concept of break even and margin of safety is largely influenced by dependent on fixed assets.

 One of the Porter five forces talks about barriers to entry.
 The fixed asset is one of the prime Contender as a barrier simply because higher the investment in these assets, the bigger the amount of total investment becomes.